DarynaBb/Libft/README.md

 The strlcat function in C is used to concatenate two strings, similar to strcat, but with added safety.
 It ensures that the destination buffer is not overrun and always ends with a null terminator if there is space for it.
 This function appends a source string (src) to the end of a destination string (dst) up to a specified total buffer size (dstsize).

+**strchr**

+The strchr function in C searches for the first occurrence of a specified character in a string and returns a pointer to that character within the string.
+If the character c is found, strchr returns a pointer to the first occurrence of c in str.
+If c is not found, it returns NULL.